BLEPHAROPLASTY (EYELID SURGERY)

 WHERE YOUR SURGERY WILL BE PERFORMED

 Patient preference will be incorporated into this decision.
 Blepharoplasty patients are performed as an outpatient surgery.
 The facilities we are privileged to operate from include Columbia Surgery Center (our private surgical suite) and William Beaumont Hospital of Troy where Dr. Schenden is chief of plastic surgery.
+Dr. Elswick has privileges at William Beaumont Hospital Troy and Royal Oak as well as McLaren Macomb Hospital.

 TYPES OF ANESTHESIA